afsalthaj/xml-parser-4s/README.md

 ## zio-xml-parser

+A highly simplified xml-parser, that it may not solve whole of RFC, but just works for you if you consider xml as your config.

-A highly simplified xml-parser, to avoid external library dependencies in zio-config.
-The parser will be designed in a way to work seamlessly with zio-config's language assumptions.
+The libraty is mainly made to avoid external library dependencies in zio-config.

+The parser will be designed
+in a way to work seamlessly with zio-config's language assumptions.
 The parser will be moved to zio-parser library.